thestennettreport/TheStennettReport.github.io/Project_2025/The_First_100_Days.md

 ---
 layout: page
-title: The First 100 Days - A Second Trump Term
+title: The First 100 Days - A Second Trump Term - A Chillingly Plausible Scenario
 ---

 ## Introduction